oskarhane/ascii-data-table/README.md

 current version is the maximun width of the columns.

-The API exposes only one method: `run(rows, [options])` where `rows` is expected to be an array with an index for every row, and eaxh row is also expected to be an array with one index for every column.
+The API exposes only one method: `run(rows, [options])` where `rows` is expected to be an array with an index for every row, and each row is also expected to be an array with one index for every column.
 All rows should have the same number of columns, and the first row is expected to be the header column with titles for each column.